tylerperdue/FoodMood/FoodMood/readme.txt

 Prototype - Implemented in Food, FoodCache (FoodModel Package), Mood, and MoodCache (MoodModel Package).
 This will hopefully minimize the amount of database queries we execute to these resources.

 Notifications - Implemented in User Profile (UserProfilePanel).
 The notifications are displayed as a table.
 Functionality is limited until the notifications use case is built out.
 The table clearly shows the notifications a user has received.

+Zack Lehmann: Singleton & Menus

+Singleton - Implemented on the Main Menu, as well as all of our interfaces.
+None of the interfaces are instantiated more than once because all we do is pass control between the controllers.

+Menus - Implemented on the Main Menu.
+The list items are similar to the buttons on the Main Menu Panel right now, but the options will expand as we expand the app.